sphericalpm/lektor-tinymce/README.md

     api-key = 'YOUR_API_KEY_HERE'

 ## Tiny MCE setting
-To past some settings params to the tinymce.init() (plugins for example), just add the following contents to the file `configs/tinymce.ini` in your lektor project folder:
+To pass additional arguments (such as a list of plugins) into [tinymce.init()](https://www.tiny.cloud/docs/configure/integration-and-setup/), just add the following contents to the file `configs/tinymce.ini` in your lektor project folder:
     [config]
     settings = 'YOUR_SETTINGS'